 The length of the course depends on the number of topics that each learner needs to cover, but ideally it will be completed within the first year of the apprenticeship.
 Some will complete in less than 10 hours, whereas others will need the whole year for the content they need to cover.
-Functional Skills courses are tailored to the individual, so only the topics that need to be covered will be studied.
+FS courses are tailored to the individual.